UK Upper Second Class Honours degree (2:1) or equivalent.

 Months of entry

-You will gain an unparalleled insight into the ideas, events and people (both men and women) of crusading history while engaging with a full array of source materials in this compelling field.
+The programme offers students an understanding of the context of the crusades, and the ideology that underpinned the movement as well as a consideration of its modern day resonances.
+You will gain an unparalleled insight into the ideas, events and people of crusading history while engaging with a full array of source materials in this compelling field.
 The course will also consider the impact of the crusades on the Muslim world, as well as exploring western Europe’s first contacts with the terrifying Mongols.

 Information for international students